jbframe/makejohnacoffee/README.md

   <!-- > ## Sub-Heading ## Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title. -->
-  >  Message John via his coffee machine and optionally make a $1 or more contribution to the amazing nonprofit code.org!!
+  >  This app allows users to message John via his coffee machine and optionally make a $1 or more contribution to the amazing nonprofit code.org!!

 ## Summary ##
   <!-- > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good. -->